 The conventional diagram for a Zener Barrier only shows one Zener diode, it demonstrates the principle of the circuit but would make it only suitable for use in category 3.

 In practice the Zener diode would be triplicated to give an additional 2 failsafe conditions which is the more common configuration.

 Zener diodes tend to fail to short circuit making the circuit safe i.e. reduce the voltage presented at the intrinsic safety output terminals.
 However there is a very slight possibility that it could fail to open circuit therefore a Zener Diode is NOT failsafe, making this circuit EPL 'c' and only suitable for category 3 installation.

 In reality unless designed specifically for a lower EPL standard intrinsically safe interface will have 3 diodes and therefore safe with up to 2 failures giving it an EPL 'a' i.e. Atex Category 1.

 Note: Although rare, using 2 diodes would give it an EPL 'b' i.e. category 2.

-In order to simplify the diagrams where one zener diode is shown it can be assumed this would be triplicated (unless otherwise detailed).
+To simplify the diagrams where one Zener diode is shown it can be assumed this would be triplicated (unless otherwise detailed).
 Most commercial barriers are designed for Ex ia.

 Negative voltage versions exist for positive polarised Zener barriers can be used where the supply voltage is negative with respect to earth, although these are rare.